Digital Accessibility in Software Procurement: An Introduction to VPATs

 - Demonstrating your organization’s commitment to inclusion and accessibility

-VPAT Basics
+VPAT basics

-Why Should You Create a VPAT?
+Why should you create a VPAT?

-VPATs can help expand your business, retain contracts, improve your branding, and meet compliance requirements.
+When your organization has committed to and implemented a robust digital accessibility practice, VPATs can demonstrate your product’s accessibility conformance, helping expand your business, retain contracts, improve your branding, and meet compliance requirements.
+With VPATs, companies know they can:

 - Grow revenue.
 Brands are making diversity and inclusion, including digital accessibility, a business priority.
 According to a recent Forbes article, of the $80 billion spent globally on services and technologies to support design, up to $16 billion of that will be awarded based on a commitment to accessibility.